API Tokens

 On-Premises Deployments

 For on-premises deployments, you can alternatively use the AUTH_SECRET environment variable for SCIM authentication.
 This provides backward compatibility for simpler setups that don't require multiple tokens.
+The AUTH_SECRET has full access equivalent to the all scope.

 See SCIM Provisioning for more details on configuring SCIM endpoints.